 Another difficulty, pointed out by Peter Geach, is that thought does not share the same time continuum as physical processes.
 Thus I can say that I thought of going to London yesterday afternoon.
 But although it makes sense to ask when I finished the thought that my garden is looking good, it makes no sense to ask when I was half way through it?
 As Geach points out the continuous past of ‘think’ has no such use.
 (Geach, Mental Acts, 1957, pp. 104-105) (Geach, God and the Soul, 1969, p.
 36) And, of course, it is possible to say that a physiological process takes place at a particular time and when the process is half completed.
 This means that no physiological or electro-chemical process can be or can emulate thought and judgement.

-Yet another difficulty is that uploading a person unto a computer leads to a number of problems about personal identity.3 For example once the uploading has been achieved would the person in question be (a) in the computer, (b) the person from which the ‘mind’ had been uploaded, or (c) both?
+Yet another difficulty is that uploading a person unto a computer leads to a number of problems about personal identity.[3.
+The problem of the criteria for personal identity is complex, difficult, and after decades of of discussion amongst philosopphers unresolved.]
+For example once the uploading has been achieved would the person in question be (a) in the computer, (b) the person from which the ‘mind’ had been uploaded, or (c) both?
 Whichever answer is given puzzles result.